Elleined/angular-notes/README.md

 - `ngClass`: Adds or removes CSS classes dynamically based on certain conditions.
 - `ngStyle`: Sets inline styles dynamically based on expressions.
 - `ngModel`: Used for two wat data binding.
+- `formControl`: Used to link input html element and ts variable.
+- `formGroup`: Used to group form controls.
+   - `formControlName=<form-control-name-from-ts-file>`: Same concept of form control but with different syntax.

 ## Component Directives
 - Component directives are used to create reusable components with their own view and behavior.